 - Signs cannot be posted on exterior doors, windows, floors or painted surfaces.

-- Signs or flyers posted in the Trone Student Center must be approved and stamped at the TSC information desk before hanging.
+- Signs or flyers to be posted in the Trone Student Center stairwell

 - All signs should be removed by the originating party within 24 hours after the event has concluded.

-- No on table promotions are allowed in any Dining Services operations except for Dining Services events.
+- No on-table promotions are allowed in any Dining Services operation except for Dining Services events.

 - Informational flyers may be posted on the bulletin boards located at the entrances to the dining hall.